Stefan Schick's personal Blog

 Let's talk about tenants

 The first question is: What is a Tenant and what is Multitenancy?
 Think of a tenant as a group of users, that operates independently on the same shared infrastructure.
 So to support multitenancy we have to logically isolate the tenants from each other while keeping them on the same infrastructure.
 The support for multitenancy can be achieved in multiple ways, whereas the level of separation is the defining characteristic.
 Below I explain how multitenancy can be achieved on the database level.
+I won’t go much into the application level, because once the database infrastructure is done, the resolving of tenants and the isolation should happen automatically without thinking about it in the application.

 Read more